 The content of this website (the material) is intended for patients and health care providers and is provided for information only.
 Information provided by this site should be discussed with a qualified medical practitioner if readers have or suspect they have a health problem as it is not a substitute for direct professional medical advice or diagnosis.

 All medical and health advice has been provided by appropriately qualified professionals.

-While every effort has been made to ensure accuracy of the material, Barrett’s Wessex (BW), its Trustees or advisers give no warranty or representation that the material is accurate, current or complete, and all and any warranties or representations are excluded to the fullest extent permitted by the applicable law.
+While every effort has been made to ensure accuracy of the material, Barrett’s Patient Support (BPS) gives no warranty or representation that the material is accurate, current or complete, and all and any warranties or representations are excluded to the fullest extent permitted by the applicable law.

-BW, its Trustees or advisers accept no liability or responsibility whatsoever for any loss or damage suffered by any person as a result of any information provided on this site or any errors or omissions that may exist in the material.
-BW will not be liable for any claims, losses (including but not limited to indirect and consequential loss) damages, costs, expenses whether in contract, negligence or other action arising out of or in connection with the use of this site.
+BPS accepts no liability or responsibility whatsoever for any loss or damage suffered by any person as a result of any information provided on this site or any errors or omissions that may exist in the material.
+BPS will not be liable for any claims, losses (including but not limited to indirect and consequential loss) damages, costs, expenses whether in contract, negligence or other action arising out of or in connection with the use of this site.